About Language Pathways

 Advanced

 Welcome to the advanced level!
 Very few people make it this far, so you should be really proud of yourself.
 You’ve come a long way since you first started.
 This is the level that never ends because learning a language never ends.
 There will always be parts of the language you don’t know.
 This is true even for native speakers.
 Instead of trying to learn everything, you should focus on areas that are most relevant to you and place your goals and attention there.
-If you want to be able to speak at a business meeting then you should read a lot of business-related articles and practice writing and speaking using business Japanese.
+If you want to be able to speak at a business meeting, then you should read a lot of business-related articles and practice writing and speaking using business Japanese.
 If you want to be able to easily understand anime, then you should watch a lot of anime and even practice writing your own script.
 You will build pockets of Japanese fluency that will all come together to make you better at the language, and it will be easier to acquire new areas of fluency as you progress.
 You know all the basics at this point, now it’s just a matter of practice and exposure.

 Listening

-Listening is still your top priority even at the advanced level, however, you should be consuming content intended for native speakers almost exclusively.
+Listening is still your top priority even at the advanced level; however, you should consume content intended for native speakers almost exclusively.
 If you’re still using dual subtitles when watching shows, it’s time to get rid of them.
 You should be relying minimally on your native language at this point, only using it to occasionally look up new words or difficult grammar.
 Anything in Japanese with audio is a listening resource, so it’s up to you to decide what resources are most relevant for you and suitable for your abilities.

 Reading